YoMyEVM/pt-v5-rng-pyth/README.md

 # PoolTogether RNG Witnet 0.7 integration

-This is an RNG interface for Witnet 0.7
+This is an RNG interface for Witnet 2.0

+For Witnet 0.7 see the `witnet-0.7` branch.

 ## Development